FrzMtrsprt/QtUnblockNeteaseMusic/README_en.md

     ```
 4. Run `QtUnblockNeteaseMusic.exe` and set the necessary arguments
 5. Set the proxy in the Netease Cloud Music client accordingly & enjoy!
+> [!IMPORTANT]
-- When used on your personal devices, avoid using the default `8080` port, and change the host address to `127.0.0.1` to avoid unwanted access from others.
+> When used on your personal devices, avoid using the default `8080` port, and change the host address to `127.0.0.1` to avoid unwanted access from others.

+> [!NOTE]
-- Newer client versions have stricter SSL verification, so if you encountered the "connection failed" issue, enable the HTTPS port and install UnblockNeteaseMusic CA certificate.
-- To install the certificate, right click on `QtUnblockNeteaseMusic.exe`, select `Run as administrator`, and click `Install certificate` in the `Advance` menu.
+> Newer client versions have stricter SSL verification, so if you encountered the "connection failed" issue, enable the HTTPS port and install UnblockNeteaseMusic CA certificate.
+Right click on `QtUnblockNeteaseMusic.exe`, select `Run as administrator`, and click `Install certificate` in the `Advance` menu.

 ## Build
 1. Set up the Qt development environment (Qt 6.4+)